 The Niagara Frontier Orchid Society’s mission is to seek to promote the culture and enjoyment of orchids, and aims to further every member’s orchid related knowledge.
 They are dedicated to encouraging the protection of orchids and their conservation in natural habitats around the world.
-For more information on the Niagara Frontier Orchid Society go to www.niagarafrontierorchids.org.
+For more information on the Niagara Frontier Orchid Society visit www.niaragafrontierorchids.org.

-For more information visit us online at www.buffalogardens.com.
-The Buffalo and Erie County Botanical Gardens Society, Inc. is a not-for-profit organization dedicated to advancing appreciation for and knowledge of plant life and its connection to people and cultures through its documented living plant collection, historic conservatory, education, research and exhibits.
+For more information on these events, visit www.buffalogardens.com.
+The Buffalo and Erie County Botanical Gardens Society, Inc. is a not-for-profit organization dedicated to advancing appreciation for the knowledge of plant life and its connection to people and cultures through its documented living plant collection, historic conservatory, education, research, and exhibits.